Cancellations: 5 Positive Behaviors To Handling Them

 The worst part is the rejection that comes with a last-minute cancellation.
 You start questioning yourself, wondering if there was something you said or did to another person to back out.

-Maybe they found somebody other to hang out with, or perhaps they never wanted to go.
+Maybe they found somebody other to hang out with, or they never wanted to go.
 The uncertainty is maddening, and it leaves you feeling vulnerable and exposed.

 It’s not just the emotional toll a last-minute cancellation takes on us.
 It’s the practical implications as well.